Low Cortisol Diet Meal Plan: How To Lower Your Cortisol Levels

 • Why It Helps: High in magnesium, leafy greens help regulate cortisol levels by supporting the body’s ability to manage stress and promote relaxation.
 Magnesium also helps improve sleep, further reducing cortisol production.

-• How to Include: Add a variety of leafy greens to smoothies, and salads, or sauté them with garlic and olive oil for an easy side dish.
+• How to Include: Add a variety of leafy greens to smoothies, salads, or sauté them with garlic and olive oil for an easy side dish.

 3. Berries (Blueberries, Strawberries, Raspberries)